iapyeh/GGeditor/docs/User Guide.rst

 \ |IMG11|\

-The content in a code directive can not be in bold or italic.
+The content in a code directive cannot be in bold or italic.
 Neither hyperlinks and images.

 You can highlight your code by giving a language name after the \.\.code::, like this: (there is a space in front of “python”)